everydaysecurity/livingpeacefully/RevengePorn.md

 Generally, this is a sign of the abuser attempting to exhaust the private life of the victim.
 As a result, more private information such as contact information, address and even pictures of family members.

 <h2>How serious is it?</h2>
 In 2014, an anonymous user posted a large archive of nude or partially-clad images of female celebrities to the image-sharing website 4Chan.
-The pictures were mostly selfies of some of the most popular celebrities in the world, including Jennifer Lawrence.
+The pictures were mostly selfies of some of the most popular celebrities in the world, including Jennifer Lawrence, leaving a forever lasting effect on their public images and lives.

-- These picture sadly would never disappear on the internet, and was meant to publicly shame and humiliate the victim.
+<h2>Traits of Revenge Porn</h2>

+- Can't be fully be deleted from the internet

-- The other anonymous user may follow the abuser to harass the victim.
-The victim may have to delete their account for a fresh start.
+- The public may cause further damage to the victim by harassing on social media

 - Survivors were less likely to report to the police when the perpetrator was someone they knew due to shame, embarrassment, which are similar to the sexual assault  victims.